cfsworkload/blue-messenger/README.md

 ###Scalable Web Application example implemented in Cloud Foundry

-We will be deploying an messaging web application that will utilize and demonstrate the Bluemix services "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB"
+We will be deploying a messaging web application that will utilize and demonstrate the Bluemix services "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB"

 ## Introduction

-A messaging web application has been created that we will depoly into our personal space after you have signed up for Bluemix and the DevOps service.
+A messaging web application has been created that we will depoly into our personal space after signing up for Bluemix and the DevOps service.
 We will attach the the "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB" servcies and provide instructions into understanding how the applications works and how to monitor the attached services.